 - Your hedgehog will become more nervous about the process of being picked up if you are nervous.
-Making repeated failed attempts to pick your hedgie up, due to your fear, increases its anxiety when you approach.
+Making repeated failed attempts to pick your hedgehog up, due to your fear, increases its anxiety when you approach.
 Imagine a nurse preparing to give you a shot.
 Instead of giving you the shot confidently, the nurse has to aim at you six times before she makes the plunge.

 - Please refer to the article about Huffing, Puffing, and Popping.

 - Some animals are just born grouches.
 However, the way young hedgehogs are handled—and the persistence and patience of the handler—can greatly alter their adult personalities.

 - Just like a human, a hedgehog may become grouchy because something is making it uncomfortable: it may be in pain or simply nervous.

 - More often than not, a “grouchy” hedgehog can be coaxed out of its grouchiness with proper handling, a lot of patience, and time.

 - Unfortunately, some hedgehogs, like other pets, are abused both intentionally and unintentionally.

 - Intentional abuse includes neglect and deliberately cruel behaviors.

-- Unintentional abuse occurs when individuals simply do not understand proper hedgie care and handling.
+- Unintentional abuse occurs when individuals simply do not understand proper hedgehog care and handling.
 Pet owners have said their hedgehogs like to be “bounced on the bed” or “rolled on the floor” like a ball.
 (They don’t!)
 Some people, often children, are simply ignorant of how their actions truly affect their pets.

 - Hedgehogs do not cope well with abuse.
 An abused hedgehog may never enjoy being handled by humans.
 This is important to remember when adopting an older hedgehog.
 Try to find out as much as you can about the care and conditions to which your new pet was exposed before bringing it home so you will be prepared.

 - Some hedgehogs simply do not like human interaction.
 No matter how much time is spent trying to socialize them, they will refuse to bond with their owners.